Welcome to today's edition of the Rush 24-7 podcast.

 Back in just a second, folks.

-Hi, welcome back, Rush Limbaugh EIB network.
+Hi, welcome back, Rushlin Boyda EIB Network.

-I don't know if you have been paying attention to any of this, but it doesn't matter because I do if you don't.
+Folks, I don't know if you have been paying attention to any of this, but it doesn't matter because I do if you don't.

 And we'll bring you up to speed.

-As you know, three Hollywood big shots, three Titans, three giants of the entertainment industry, Steven Spielberg, Jeffrey Katzenberg, and David Geffen are going to conduct a huge fundraiser for Senator Barack, the clean Obama.
+As you know, three Hollywood big shots, three Titans, three giants of the entertainment industry, Steven Spielberg, Jeffrey Katzenberg, and David Geffen, are going to conduct a huge fundraiser for Senator Barack the Clean Obama.

 Now, this has got to be consternation for the Clinton camp.